Evaluation for I-131 Therapy

 Hyperthyroidism is a common endocrine disorder of cats.
-It is a potentially serious disease that causes weight loss, hair coat changes, gastrointestinal disturbances, hypertension, and cardiac problems iff untreated.
-Hyperthyroidism increases renal blood flow (RBF) and glomerular filtration rate (GFR) that may mask concurrent chronic renal disease.
-Treatment of hyperthyroidism may decrease GFR by as much as 50% and blood urea nitrogen (BUN) and serum creatinine (SCr) concentrations may increase substantially.
-The following guidelines have been developed at The Ohio State University Veterinary Medical Center to screen hyperthyroid cats to determine if they are candidates for radioactive iodine (131I) therapy.
+It is a potentially serious disease that causes weight loss, hair coat changes, gastrointestinal disturbances, hypertension, and cardiac problems if untreated.
+Hyperthyroidism causes abnormally increased renal blood flow (RBF) and glomerular filtration rate (GFR) that can “mask” concurrent chronic kidney disease by making the kidney values (Serum creatinine and BYN) appear better than they actually are.
+Therefore when hyperthyroidism is treated, GFR returns to normal and serum creatinine may increase substantially.
+As radioactive iodine (I-131) is a curative (i.e. irreversible) treatment, the following guidelines have been developed at The Ohio State University Veterinary Medical Center to evaluate hyperthyroid cats to determine if they are good candidates for radioactive iodine therapy.

-- If lowering serum thyroxine concentration with methimazole therapy results in adverse clinical signs or worsening of azotemia, (131I) therapy may not be recommended.
+- If lowering serum thyroxine concentration with methimazole therapy results in significant worsening of azotemia or adverse clinical signs associated with kidney disease, I-131 therapy may not be recommended.

 For appointments, call the OSU Veterinary Medical Center: (614) 292-3551.